danii1/coinstore/README.md

 cd ~/coinstore-deployment
 mup init
 ```
 This commands create directory and generate 2 files: settings.json - settings of your website(it's empty, you should copy contents of settings-example.json to this file and edit as you need: set website name, merchantId, etc); mup.json - deployment parameters(you should set server, username, password or ssh key and some other params).
-You should ensure that param setupMongo set to false(we installed newer mongo version previously and should skip this step in deployment script):
+Ensure that param setupMongo set to false(we installed newer mongo version previously and should skip this step in deployment script):
 ``` json
 "setupMongo": false
 ```